 In 1992 the New York Baseball Writers awarded him the Casey Stengel Award, and in 2001 he was elected to the Brooklyn Dodgers Hall of Fame.
 Why the Dodgers?
 “Well, the Giants didn’t have a Hall of Fame, and I guess the Dodgers were acknowledging that I was a pain in their butts.”

 An updated version of this biography appeared in "The Team That Time Won't Forget: The 1951 New York Giants" (SABR, 2015), edited by Bill Nowlin and C. Paul Rogers III.
-It originally appeared in "Go-Go to Glory: The 1959 Chicago White Sox" (ACTA Publications, 2009), edited by Don Zminda.
+It also appeared in "Go-Go to Glory: The 1959 Chicago White Sox" (ACTA Publications, 2009), edited by Don Zminda.
 This article is adapted from “The Magician” by Petterchak, which appeared in the 2007 issue of SABR’s "The National Pastime."

-3 Tom Meany, The Incredible Giants, New York: A.S.
-Barnes & Co., 1955: 93.
+3 Tom Meany, The Incredible Giants (New York: A.S.
+Barnes & Co., 1955), 93.

-Thomas Kiernan, The Miracle at Coogan’s Bluff, New York: Thomas Y. Crowell, 1975: 237.
+4 Thomas Kiernan, The Miracle at Coogan’s Bluff (New York: Thomas Y. Crowell, 1975), 57.

-Meany: 90; The Sporting News, May 10, 1961: 8.
+6 Meany, 90; The Sporting News, May 10, 1961, 8.

-David S. Neft and Richard M. Cohen, The Sports Encyclopedia: Baseball, New York: St. Martin’s/Marek, 1985: 286.
+7 David S. Neft and Richard M. Cohen, The Sports Encyclopedia: Baseball (New York: St. Martin’s/Marek, 1985), 286.

-11 John C. Skipper, Inside Pitch; A Closer Look at Classic Baseball Moments, Jefferson, N.C.: McFarland, 1996: 77.
+11 John C. Skipper, Inside Pitch; A Closer Look at Classic Baseball Moments (Jefferson, North Carolina: McFarland, 1996), 77.

-13 New York Times Book of Baseball History, New York: Quadrangle, 1975: 182.
+13 New York Times Book of Baseball History (New York: Quadrangle, 1975), 182.

 14 Chicago Daily News, March 22, 1958.

-15 Larry Kalas, Strength Down the Middle: The Story of the 1959 Chicago White Sox, Chicago: R.R.
-Donnelley & Sons, 1999: 215.
+15 Larry Kalas, Strength Down the Middle: The Story of the 1959 Chicago White Sox (Chicago: R.R.
+Donnelley & Sons, 1999), 215.

 16 Past Times, December 13, 2007.